Bundt Cake History- How did a Gugelhopf become a Bundt?

 Everyone loves a Bundt Cake, that familiar round cake with the hole in the middle. .. and we all have our favorite flavors and memories associated with it.
+As someone who enjoys baking, I appreciate how easy a bundt cake recipe is to bake, and the versatility of the cake.
+Dress it up with an icing… serve it simply with powdered sugar.
+Give it center stage at a Kaffeeklatsch, or hand out slices for kids to eat with their hands at the park.
 But what do you know about Bundt Cake History?
 Did you know that Bundt Cake Pans are actually an Americanized version of a German Gugelhopf / Gugelhupf pan?
 That’s right, the History of the Bundt cake is tied up in the need for German immigrants to have a Kaffee Klatsch like the ones they had at home.

 Eierlikor Kuchen.
 Find the recipe here–> Eierlikor Cake